teamlet/virtual-zookeeper-cluster/README.md

 You can easily customize the cluster parameters in the following files:
 - `Vagrantfile` contains parameters for the system, memory, IP addresses and hostnames
-- `provision.yml` contains parameters for Zookeeper version, installation directory, mirror and the JVM version.
+- `install.sh` contains parameters for Zookeeper version, installation directory, mirror and the JVM version.

 *Note regarding the cluster size*: It is recommended to run the cluster on an odd number of hosts (3, 5, etc).
 Zookeeper is designed to survive failure of minority of hosts.
 Zookeeper running on 3 or 4 hosts can survive failure of 1 host while Zookeper running on 5 hosts can survive failure of 2 hosts.